 What is Plasma Treatment?

 Plasma treatment uses a controlled vacuum plasma to alter the surface of a material in order to improve bonding, printing, painting, coating, or wettability.
-The process is performed in a plasma chamber, under vacuum pressure, and commonly used in the manufacturing of electronic devices, medical devices, textiles, plastics, rubbers, and more.
+The process is performed in a plasma chamber under vacuum pressure.
+It is commonly used in the manufacturing of electronic devices, medical devices, textiles, plastics, rubbers, and more.
 Almost any material can be treated in a plasma chamber.

 Organic surface contaminants are invisible to the casual observer, but they greatly impact an object’s ability to interact with other materials.